gssumesh/socialsharescount/README.md

 # SocialSharesCount

-Written in GO lang, this project is a wrapper API on popular social sites and returns share count of a given url.
+Written in GO lang, this project is a wrapper API on popular social sites and returns share count of a given url. **Star it if you Like it**

 ## Installation
 ```